schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/api/api-readme.md

 5. Run `resultset.cmd` (or `resultset.sh` on Unix) to compile and run the third example

 ## How to Experiment
-1. Try uncommenting the code block in `ApiExample.java` that modifies the default options.
+1. Try uncommenting the code block in `com.example.ApiExample.java` that modifies the default options.
 2. Read the [SchemaCrawler javadoc](https://www.schemacrawler.com/apidocs/index.html), and
-   edit `ApiExample.java` to print more details.
+   edit `com.example.ApiExample.java` to print more details.
-3. Make changes to `ExecutableExample.java` to produce different types of output.
+3. Make changes to `com.example.ExecutableExample.java` to produce different types of output.